brillout/wildcard-api/readme.md

 Yes.

-Note that if an endpoint function needs request information, such as:
+But if an endpoint function needs request information, such as:

 ~~~js
 const {endpoints} = require('wildcard-api');